 ||Monday, July 27 - Tuesday, July 28

 |Wednesday, August 5 - Thursday, August 6

 |Tuesday, August 18

-All students studying in secondary schools outside the United States, including U.S. citizens, are recommended to attend International AARO on Monday, August 18.
+All students studying in secondary schools outside the United States, including U.S. citizens, are recommended to attend International AARO Sunday and Monday, August 16-17.
 If you are unable to attend the International AARO, you may select any of the July sessions that is conducive to your travel arrangements.
 Parents and family members are encouraged to attend AARO with their students.
 See the Parent and Family page for more details.

 International AARO Session

 Sunday-Monday, August 16-17